-Effective June 2, 2021, the following guidelines will serve as the permanent visitation procedures at all Phelps Health locations:
+Effective Friday, August 13, the following guidelines will serve as the visitation procedures at all Phelps Health locations:

-- All hospital inpatient areas (excluding transitional care) — Two visitors at a time, switching out with other visitors as needed during visiting hours (10:00 AM-7:00 PM)
+- All hospital inpatient areas (excluding transitional care)—One visitor at a time, switching out with others as needed during visiting hours (8:00 AM-7:00 PM).

-- End-of-life care — Three visitors at a time, switching out with others as needed
+- End-of-life care—Two visitors at a time, switching out with others as needed.

-- Emergency Department and Immediate Care — Two visitors at a time, switching out with others as needed
+- Emergency Department—One visitor at a time, switching out with others as needed.

-- Surgical and procedural areas — Two support persons for the duration of the procedure
+- Surgical and procedural areas—One support person for the duration of the procedure.

-- Obstetrics, labor and delivery — Two support persons allowed to visit, switching out with others as needed during visiting hours (10:00 AM-7:00 PM).
+- Obstetrics, labor and delivery—Two support persons allowed to visit, switching out with others as needed during visiting hours (8:00 AM-7:00 PM).
 One designated person allowed to remain for duration of hospital stay.
-Siblings of the newborn are allowed to visit during designated visiting hours.

-- Outpatient lab and radiology, rehabilitation services and Comprehensive Breast Center — Two visitors for the duration of the appointment
+- Outpatient lab and radiology, rehabilitation services and Comprehensive Breast Center—One visitor for the duration of the appointment.

 In addition, please be aware of the following: